-Sean Mahoney- studies geographic variation in vocalizations & behavioral responses to playbacks in willow flycatchers.
+Sean studies geographic variation in plumage & vocalizations as well as behavioral responses to playbacks in willow flycatchers.
+Funding: T&E, Inc.

-Christina Anaya- An I2S scholar & pre-vet student, Christina is exploring the relationship between laryngeal anatomy & vocalizations within & among species of mice.
+Christina is-an I2S scholar & pre-vet student exploring the relationship between laryngeal anatomy & vocalizations within & among species of mice.

 Current position: PhD student, University of Regina

-Post-docs- 1 NSF-funded position available soon.
+Post-docs- 1 NSF-funded position available.
 Please contact me about potential collaborations.

 Graduate students- We anticipate accepting 1-2 graduate students for the 2020-20201 academic year.
 Potential applicants- please send a CV & statement of research interests prior to applying.
 Competitive applicants may be eligible for NAU’s Presidential fellowship program